tigeryy2/comfyui-structured-outputs/README.md

-# python-template
+# ComfyUI Structured Output
-Template repo for Python projects
+ComfyUI nodes for LLM Structured Outputs with integration for prompting

 ## Setup